Advanced Technology and Innovation

 How the MIMIC Program Catalyzed Northrop Grumman Leadership in Space

-Since the dawn of the space age, Northrop Grumman has partnered with the U.S. government to define and implement many of the nation’s most challenging space mis…
+Since the dawn of the space age, we have partnered with the U.S. government to define and implement many of the nation's most challenging space missions.

 Virtual Reality Brings Engineers to the Moon